RaspAP/raspap-docs/docs/faq.md

 * [Do I need the RaspAP service to run at boot?](#raspap-service)
 * [Can the Quick Installer accept the default options without prompting me?](#unattended)
 * [How do I uninstall RaspAP?](#uninstall)

+## <a name="distros"></a>Why isn't there support for Desktop or 64-bit distributions?
+A desktop distribution (or "distro") usually has a very different set of programs that handles various underlying OS functions and wraps it with a pretty GUI.
+Since RaspAP does quite a bit of configuration on top of a known [default starting point](defaults.md), the more distros a project supports the bigger the task of handling these variations.

+It is increasingly difficult for a small team dev team to support a wide variety of targets.
+The RaspAP team could spend their precious and rare development time troubleshooting one-offs and edge cases, or work on new features and bug fixes.
+For this reason, we've chosen to include support for a narrow, but diverse, subset of [compatible operating systems](index.md#compatible-operating-systems).

 ## <a name="settings"></a>What do all these settings in the UI do?
 Changing them seems to have no effect.
 RaspAP manipulates several daemons, services and helper programs behind the scenes for you.
 In the footer of each management panel is a helpful "Information provided by..." label.
 These indicate which Linux daemon and/or program is being modified by the UI.
 Learning what these services are and how they work will go a long way toward demystifying things.